Charging batteries with WI-FI: RCA AIRNERGY

 Personally its difficult to believe that such kind of technology will be effective.
 But at the same time the prospect of such a gadget and the array of possibilities it opens up excites us.

-We will definitely keep our eyes open for this one and keep you updated at the same time.
+We will certainly keep our eyes open for this one and keep you updated at the same time.

 via ohgizmo